Trusted WordPress tutorials, when you need them most.

 This is not entirely true.
 While WordPress is extremely easy to use for beginners, it is also used by corporations, businesses, and developers.
 WordPress is equally popular among beginners and advanced-level users.

-For beginners, the good part is that they can create their websites without learning any programming or web design skills.
-For developers, WordPress provides great flexibility to extend the software with custom code using plugins and themes.
+The good part is that beginners can create their websites without learning any programming or web design skills.
+For developers, WordPress provides great flexibility in extending the software with custom code using plugins and themes.

 9. WordPress Is Not Well Suited to Large (High Traffic) Sites